By Chris Hairr, TRADOCJune 27, 2017

-The Fourth of July is a festive time of year.
+FORT RUCKER, Ala.
+(June 27, 2017) - The Fourth of July is a festive time of year.
 Many of us get the day off and have cookouts or parties, and some cities and towns hold festivals.
-Of course, no Fourth of July celebration would be complete without a fireworks display.
-From skyrockets to Roman candles, fireworks have entertained and captivated young and old for years.
+Of course, no Independence Day celebration would be complete without a fireworks display.
+From bottle rockets to Roman candles, fireworks have entertained and captivated our minds since we were small children.

-Unfortunately, a lot of people don't take seriously the major hazards related to fireworks.
-Some even enjoy lighting firecrackers or cherry bombs and holding them in their hand as long as possible before throwing them -- sometimes at each other!
-Even sparklers, which many consider a "safe" firework, can be dangerous.
-Sparklers can burn up to 1,800 F, and the stick remains hot long after the flame goes out.
-Still, some parents will readily hand their child a sparkler without a second thought.
-Some people just don't seem to understand what can happen with these unsafe practices.
+Unfortunately, a lot of folks don't take the major hazards related to fireworks seriously.
+Some people enjoy lighting firecrackers or cherry bombs and holding them in their hand as long as possible before throwing them - sometimes at each other!
+People just don't seem to understand what can happen with these unsafe practices.

-The young man who was struck in the eye also had to go to the emergency room.
+The other young man - the one that was hit in the eye by the orb - also had to go to the emergency room.
 He suffered permanent damage to his eye and eyelid and had to have surgery that night.
-Sadly, his eye sustained too much damage to ever recover, so it had to be removed.
+Sadly, his eye had sustained too much damage to ever recover, so it had to be removed.
 It was replaced with a glass eye that he has to live with for the rest of his life.
 He had to spend two weeks in the hospital recovering from the surgery and the burns to his eyelid.

 That night, two people's lives were forever changed.
 But despite the horrible injuries his friends suffered, my father continued using fireworks unsafely.
 Eventually, though, he saw the error of his ways.

 If you plan to shoot fireworks, please keep my father's story in mind.
-When used properly, fireworks can add excitement to any celebration.
-However, in the hands of the careless, the festivities could end badly.
+When used properly, fireworks can add excitement to a celebration.
+In the hands of the careless, however, the festivities could end badly.

-Before lighting your first fuse, make sure fireworks are legal to possess and use in your city and state.
-The National Council on Fireworks Safety (NCFS) website has a directory of state laws regarding fireworks, including what items are permitted and prohibited for use.
+FYI - Before lighting a single fuse, make sure fireworks are legal to possess and use in your city and state.
+The National Council on Fireworks Safety website has a directory of state laws regarding fireworks, including what items are permitted and prohibited for use.
 It's also a good idea to ask your local fire or police department if fireworks are legal in your area.
-Although fireworks may be legal in your state, there may be reasons -- such as a burn ban due to dry weather -- why their use is prohibited in some areas.
-For more information, visit the NCFS's website at http://fireworksafety.com.
+Although fireworks may be legal in your state, there may be reasons - such as a burn ban due to dry weather - why their use is prohibited in some areas.
+The NCFS also offers the following tips:

-•Only use fireworks as intended.
-Don't try to alter or combine them.
+• Only use fireworks as intended.
+Don't try to alter them or combine them.